mike42/escpos-php/README.md

 # Further notes
 Posts I've written up for people who are learning how to use receipt printers:

-* [What is ESC/POS, and how do I use it?](http://mike.bitrevision.com/blog/what-is-escpos-and-how-do-i-use-it), which documents the output of test.php.
+* [What is ESC/POS, and how do I use it?](http://mike.bitrevision.com/blog/what-is-escpos-and-how-do-i-use-it), which documents the output of `example/demo.php`.
 * [Setting up an Epson receipt printer](http://mike.bitrevision.com/blog/2014-20-26-setting-up-an-epson-receipt-printer)
 * [Getting a USB receipt printer working on Linux](http://mike.bitrevision.com/blog/2015-03-getting-a-usb-receipt-printer-working-on-linux)